-In the beginning was the Word, and the Word was with God, and the Word was God.
-In the beginning God created the heavens and the earth (Genesis 1:1), and everything was created through His Son - all things were made through Him, and nothing ever came to existence apart from Him (John 1:3).
-All things in heaven and on earth, whether visible and invisible, were created through the Son and for Him (Colossians 1:16).
-And He is before everything, and all things exist in Him (Colossians 1:17).
+In the beginning, was the Word, and the Word was with God, and the Word was God.
+In the beginning, God created the heavens and the earth (Genesis 1:1), and everything was created through His Son - all things were made through Him.
+Nothing came to existence apart from Him (John 1:3).
+All things in heaven and on earth, whether visible or invisible, were created through the Son and for Him.
+He is before everything, and all things exist in Him (Colossians 1:16-17).

-As the Lord created all things, He recreates everything by His Resurrection.
+As the Lord created all things, He recreates everything through His Resurrection.
 God said, "let there be light" at the beginning of creation, and those words were spoken through His Son, Who is the Word.
-God, Who commanded the Light to shine out of darkness, now expresses His glory in our hearts by the Resurrection of Christ.
-We can now come and receive the never-setting divine Light that never ends, the eternal Day, as we glorify Christ Who is Risen from the dead.
+God, Who commanded the Light to shine out of darkness, now expresses His glory in our hearts through the Resurrection of Christ.
+We can now come and receive the divine Light that never ends and illumines the eternal Day, as we glorify Christ, Who is Risen from the dead.